What Does It Mean to Be Cyber Resilient?

 Prepare – Adapt – Respond – Recover

-Recover: In a resilient system, recovery involves addressing the failures, articulating the improvements, and sharing the lessons learned after a disaster.
-This process may include identifying key components and the roles they play in the system, including their value and mission critical priority.
+Recover: In a resilient system, recovery involves addressing the failures, articulating necessary improvements, and sharing the lessons learned after a disaster.
+This process may include identifying key components and the roles they play in the system, evaluating their value and mission critical priority.
 If a person went skiing and brought a jacket with a poor chill rating, they might recover by creating a plan that involves bringing a warmer jacket for the next trip and never using the cold one in the future.
 Losing power at a corporate facility because of a flood might lead the company to create a backup site or create clusters in the cloud that allow continuous operations regardless of local damage.
 Due to the nature of hardware and software design, disaster and vulnerabilities are inevitable, and so it is vital to develop a recovery strategy that improves upon each previous response.